IanWagener/airbnb_clone/README.md

-This project is a clone of the airbnb website.
+This project is a clone of the AirBnB website.

 Contributors: Ian Wagener and Siphan Bou